Change up classic shepherd’s pie with this amazing and delicious chicken shepherd’s pie topped with a simple garlic and kale potato mash.

 Since I’ve never been able to convince Brian that we should disregard his few food dislikes (really only cabbage, corned beef, sauerkraut, capers and horseradish) and do an all-out corned beef and cabbage St. Patrick’s Day meal, I’m declaring shepherd’s pie a totally appropriate substitute for the holiday.

-And not really even because I think one should cook an official St. Patrick’s Day meal (even though my kids beg me every year, and I’m sometimes tempted, to do an insane all-green dinner that night) – it’s on our menu plan simply because this chicken shepherd’s pie version is so incredibly amazing.
+And not really even because I think one should cook an official St. Patrick’s Day meal.
+It’s on our menu plan simply because this chicken shepherd’s pie version is so incredibly amazing.

 As you know, it took me a while to convert to shepherd’s pie.